Pixelcat898/PXL/README.md

 incl Extensions/Name.lua (Requires an "Extensions" Folder in the same folder as you're code)

 to execute, your file must be named "pxlcode.pxl" or replicate the template.

-Once creating a PXL file, you should paste the following into the file: segment"var"{
-}
-segment"code"{
-}
-segment"extra"{
-}